-After a long sleep you will be awaked for breakfast and pack, continue your descent through the moorland to Mandara Huts.
-Here you will have lunch then proceed your triumphant recessional down through lush forest to Marangu park gate.
-After the gate sign out, a vehicle will take you to back to the hotel where it is definitely time for your certificate presentation and celebration.
+After a long sleep, you will be awaked for breakfast and pack, continue your descent through the moorland to Mandara Huts.
+Here you will have lunch then proceed your triumphant recessional down through the lush forest to Marangu park gate.
+After the gate sign out, a vehicle will take you back to the hotel where it is definitely time for your certificate presentation and celebration.

 Accommodation at Park View Inn